Day 1 UK to Tokyo

 A city resort hotel, the Grand Nikko Tokyo Daiba Hotel is located in the Tokyo Bay area and is around a 7-minute walk from the beach.
 Spacious guestrooms have modern amenities including safety deposit box, fridge, TV, hairdryer and toiletries.
 Teppanyaki Restaurant Hamayu and Star Road Dining and Bar offer spectacular skyline views from the 30th floor.
 There is also a sushi restaurant, a Japanese and Chinese restaurant in addition to several other cafes and bars on site.

-Located in the grand Fujihokuroku’s forest, this resort hotel is situated in the Aokigahara-jukai, ocean of trees spreading to the foot of Mt.
+The hotel is situated in the Aokigahara Ocean of Trees spreading to the foot of Mt.
 Fuji.
-It is about 20km from the Lake Kawaguch.
+It is about 20km from the Lake Kawaguchi.
 Ideally located in peaceful village surrounds, a short car ride from Fujikawaguchiko and Fujiyoshida.
 Provides complimentary entrance to indoor and outdoor baths.
-It offers onsen bath spa, Jacuzzi, hot spring water and restaurant.
-Rooms on the ground floor have direct access to the gardens.
+Room on the ground floor have direct access to the gardens.
 The rooms on the upper level have views of Mt.
 Fuji.

 Takayama: Ryu Resort & Spa